SamSchultz-bit/TB-Project/README.md

 # Group_Project_1
 Repo for Group Project 1

+### Title:
-### Title: TB: The Curable Disease Still Killing Millions
+TB: The Curable Disease Still Killing Millions
 ### Team:
 Colin Vehmeier, Laura Bishop, Matthew Bond, Sam Schultz, Sha'miah Lindsey
 ### Description:
 Examine the data collected by the World Health Organization's Global Tuberculosis Report and search for trends.
 We will be using the collective data of 2021.
 What can a local community do to address this global concern?

-### Title:
-TB: The Curable Disease Still Killing Millions

-### Team:
-Colin Vehmeier, Laura Bishop, Matthew Bond, Sam Schultz, Sha'miah Lindsey

 ### Description:
  Examine the data collected by the World Health Organization's Global Tuberculosis Report and search for trends.
 We will be using the collective data of 2021.
 What can a local community do to address this global concern?